 The review of motoring offences shouldn't just be about those cases like Lee's where death or serious injury are caused.
 The issues which need to be addressed, so cruelly evidenced in the sorry Gard saga, include the minimisation of mobile phone offences, the failure to treat and charge mobile phone use whilst driving in some cases as careless or dangerous driving, and the unwillingness of the courts to disqualify drivers.

 One of Cycling UK's priorities for the review is addressing the inconsistency behind the truly ridiculous exceptional hardship plea, which defeats the purpose ot the totting up provisions.
 It treats inconvenience as exceptional hardship, placing licence preservation and driver inconvenience above road safety.

-Lee's family said that he died doing something he loved; cycling.
-Cycling UK believe the person responsible for his death should have lost his licence to drive before last August, and that the justice system should have dealt with Gard's abject disregard for others more seriously, and sooner.
+Lee's family said that he died doing something he loved: cycling.
+Cycling UK believes the person responsible for his death should have lost his licence to drive before last August, and that the justice system should have dealt with Gard's abject disregard for others more seriously, and sooner.